Code-Institute-Submissions/driving-school/README.md

 Ideally, I'd like to be able to recreate that full test with a 45 minute timer if visitors want to practice it.
 However, there are over 800 possible questions on the test, and no API to pull them from - the company that runs the test [charges a monthly fee for access to revision material](https://dttstore.prometric.com/categories/car-theory-test).

+I've copy & pasted 25 questions to the quiz for this site.
+I'd like to add more, but it's time consuming doing it manually.
+I'll look into possible ways to scrape the questions in future.

 ---

 ## Deployment